gasp-arnd/CardForge/README.md

 # CardForge
 Modern digital business card generator with live preview and standalone HTML export.
-# CardForge ✦

-**A minimal, self-contained digital business card generator.**
 Fill in your info, pick a palette, export a single HTML file — no backend, no account, no install.

 > Made by [Gasp-arnd](https://haunt.gg/gasp)